 What is residential care?

-Residential care refers to long-term care given to adults who live in a residential setting rather than living in their own home or with their family.
-There are various residential care options available, depending on the needs and requirements of the individual.
+Residential and early-stage dementia care refers to long-term care given to adults who live in a residential setting rather than living in their own home or with their family.
+There are various residential and early-stage dementia care options available, depending on the needs and requirements of the individual.

 Who is residential care for?

-Residential care is for those who are no longer capable of caring for themselves at home, or a person’s needs are too complex to be cared for by family.
-Residential care supports people in their daily lives, with tasks such as helping with personal care, help with washing, dressing, eating and giving medication, as well encouraging people to carry out hobbies and interests.
+Residential and early-stage dementia care is for those who are no longer capable of caring for themselves at home, or a person’s needs are too complex to be cared for by family.
+Residential and early-stage dementia care supports people in their daily lives, with tasks such as helping with personal care, help with washing, dressing, eating and giving medication, as well encouraging people to carry out hobbies and interests.
 At OSJCT our Admiral Nurses support our residents and staff with specialist residential care for people living with dementia.

-Even though residential care is mainly for people that may have difficulty living independently, some people prefer to live in a residential care environment due its added security, social interaction and ongoing assistance.
+Even though residential and early-stage dementia care is mainly for people that may have difficulty living independently, some people prefer to live in a residential care environment due its added security, social interaction and ongoing assistance.